nelsonfigueroa/nelson.cloud/content/posts/2020-01-04-kubernetes-concepts-and-hands-on.md

 ### Deploying An Image Through The Command Line

-Now that Minkube is set up and we have a Cluster running, let's recap some of the concepts we covered above.
+Now that Minikube is set up and we have a Cluster running, let's recap some of the concepts we covered above.
 Recall Contexts and Namespaces.

 By default, Minikube created a Cluster with a Context called 'minikube'.
 We can see this by running: